 What will I study in A-Level History?

+Our History course follows the Edxecel specification.
 In the Lower Sixth, we currently study the transformation of Britain from 1918 – 1997 as well as the American boom and bust from 1920 – 1955.
 In Upper Sixth, we study rebellion and disorder under the Tudors between 1485 and 1603.
 We also write a coursework essay of between 3000 and 4000 words based on Russia between the years 1881 and 1941.
 These options are designed to complement students with aspirations and interests in many different areas including economics, business, literature, law and history.